klauxius/Openshape/openshape/MULTI_STEP_TASK_MANAGEMENT.md

 ## Benefits

+1. **Automatic Execution**: The agent automatically executes all steps without requiring user intervention
-1. **Systematic Approach**: Ensures all steps are completed in the correct order
+2. **Systematic Approach**: Ensures all steps are completed in the correct order
-2. **Progress Visibility**: Users can see exactly what has been done and what remains
+3. **Progress Visibility**: Users can see exactly what has been done and what remains
-3. **Error Recovery**: Failed steps can be identified and addressed
+4. **Error Recovery**: Failed steps can be identified and addressed
-4. **Complex Operations**: Enables handling of multi-step operations that would be impossible in a single response
+5. **Complex Operations**: Enables handling of multi-step operations that would be impossible in a single response
-5. **Debugging**: Clear tracking of what was attempted and what succeeded/failed
+6. **Debugging**: Clear tracking of what was attempted and what succeeded/failed
+7. **User Experience**: Users can simply say "make a table" and get a complete table without multiple back-and-forth interactions

 ## Usage in Practice

-When you ask the agent to perform a complex operation like "delete the red cube", the agent will:
+When you ask the agent to perform a complex operation like "make a table" or "delete the red cube", the agent will:

 1. Create a multi-step task with appropriate steps
-2. Execute each step systematically
+2. Execute each step systematically without stopping
-3. Provide clear feedback on progress
+3. Provide clear feedback on progress as it works
 4. Complete the entire operation before responding

-This ensures that complex operations are handled reliably and transparently.
+This ensures that complex operations are handled reliably and transparently, with no need for multiple user interactions.